 Providing a free and appropriate education in a safe learning environment is the primary goal of Rutherford High School.
-In an effort to meet the needs of our students, all students will receive forty-seven minutes of remediation or enrichment daily.
-Implementation of RAM time should improve our overall student outcomes and aid in higher levels of academic achievement.
+In an effort to meet the needs of our students, all students will receive additional remediation or enrichment daily.
+Implementation of Critical Thinking time should improve our overall student outcomes and aid in higher levels of academic achievement.